Saturday, December 8, 2012

 Durability

-Durability of a system guarantees that stored data
+Durability of a system guarantees that stored data can't be lost.

 References: